pranay-24/simpleredux/README.md

-## Simple application to keep track of 2 items in inventory using reducers
+## Simple application to keep track of qty of 2 items in inventory using reducers